Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Thermodynamics of ideal gas

-\begin{cor}[Ideal gas equation] Let $N$ be the number of particles in a piston of ideal gas.
-Then we have the relations \be U = \frac{3}{2}NT, \qquad V = (N+1) \frac{T}{P} \ee (modulo a multiplication by constant). \end{cor} Here we would like to highlight the fact that the equilibrium state $R_{\CF;\CS}$ has constant energy in the isotherm, and hence it has the form of a cylinder over the one dimensional curve in the $PV$-plane.
+(modulo a multiplication by constant). \end{cor} Here we would like to highlight the fact that the equilibrium state $R_{\CF;\CS}$ has constant energy in the isotherm, and hence it has the form of a cylinder over the one dimensional curve in the $PV$-plane.
 In particular \emph{its $PV$-diagram undergoes no phase transition}.